ijkguo/mx-rcnn/README.md

 ## Getting Started

 * MXNet with `ROIPooling` and `smooth_l1` operators are required
-* Download data and place theme according to `Data Folder Summary`
+* Download data and place them to `data` folder according to `Data Folder Structure`.
+  You might want to create a symbolic link to VOCdevkit folder
 ```
 Pascal VOCdevkit
 http://host.robots.ox.ac.uk/pascal/VOC/voc2007/VOCtrainval_06-Nov-2007.tar